NetLogo/Goo-Extension/README.md

 ## Usage

-At the moment, for this to work you need to replace the `scala-library.jar` file in the lib directory of your NetLogo application directory with the `scala-library.jar` file from Scala 2.8.1.
-We'll fix this for NetLogo 5.0beta3.
+We'll fix this for NetLogo 5.0beta3, but at the moment, for this to work you need to replace the `scala-library.jar` file in the lib directory of your NetLogo application directory with the `scala-library.jar` file from Scala 2.8.1.
+You can copy it from your Scala 2.8.1 installation, or grab it from this URL: `http://scala-tools.org/repo-releases/org/scala-lang/scala-library/2.8.1/scala-library-2.8.1.jar`

 The provided primitives are: